CJButton/Beboppin/README.md

 - Webpack

 We will also need the following scripts:
-- space.js  This displays the board we are on and makes it appear we are moving
 - ship.js Handles the player's ship movement
 - asteroid.js Creates asteroids that move down the screen
-- game.js Defines the basic game rules of winning/losing
+- game.js Defines the basic game rules of winning/losing and updates the board

 **Implementation**
 Day 1: Setup webpack and node.
 Study HTML5 Canvas and get a basic shape on the screen.